alertmanager/alert_manager/README.md

 	- Final release for Splunk Apptitude submission

 ## Changelog
+- **2020-01-12** my2ndhead
+	- Fixed an issue with scrollbars in drilldown_action settings
 - **2020-01-10** my2ndhead
 	- Added status!="closed*" to incident_posture "All Open" filter
 	- Improved the handling of empty results with EWAs